-At the end of this chapter are three forms which you will find very helpful.
+At the end of this chapter are three forms which you will find very help-ful.

 Use the Boat Data Record to record all important information about your boat and the major components installed.
-After you have entered all the data, remove this form from your Owner's Manual and store in a safe place.
+Print a copy and after you have entered all the data, store it in a safe place.
 Do not keep this form aboard your boat.

 The Travel Plan Log provides a record of your destination, departure and return times, boat description, passenger list, and other information about the trip you have planned.
 At the bottom of the form is space for listing emergency telephone numbers in case your return is delayed past the expected time.
 It also has space for indicating information about the person filing this report.
 Leave the completed form ashore with a responsible person.
-We recommend you make several copies of this form each boating season to ensure an ample supply.
+We recommend you print several copies of this form each boating season to ensure an ample supply.